 The STEM Subject tests have held on the most, and Math 2 has been the most frequently taken test for several years now.

 All this raises questions about the future of Subject tests.
 Will the College Board continue to support the exams when so few schools are interested in them?
-Two years ago, during a Q&A at the NACAC national convention in Columbus, the Princeton Review’s Director of National Outreach, James Murphy, asked the CEO of the College Board, David Coleman, when the company would revise the Subject tests to align them with the SAT.
+Two years ago, during a Q&A at the NACAC national convention in Columbus, someone asked the CEO of the College Board, David Coleman, when the company would revise the Subject tests to align them with the SAT.
 Subject test questions have five answer choices; the SAT has four.
 Students lose a quarter point for wrong answers on the Subject tests; there is no guessing penalty on the SAT.
 Coleman paused and replied, “That’s a good question.”
 And said nothing more.
 When pressed, he said that they needed to think about the Subject tests, given the expansion of AP testing.